Which Sweetener - Stevia or Xylitol or Erythritol?

 We are often asked which is the best sweetener.
-Both of our natural sweeteners, Xylitol and Stevia, have their differences (see Product Comparison Information) and so it really depends on what you are looking for in a sweetener that will determine what you believe is the right one for you.
-However, here are our observations about these two products that you may wish to consider:
+All of our natural sweeteners, Xylitol, Erythritol and Stevia have their differences (see Product Comparison Information) and so it really depends on what you are looking for in a sweetener that will determine what you believe is the right one for you.
+However, here are our observations about these products that you may wish to consider:

-- Xylitol looks and tastes like sugar (but better) but Stevia does not quite have that same look and taste to it that sugar does.
+- Xylitol looks and tastes like sugar (but better).
+Erythritol has a simialar taste to Xylitol but not as sweet.
+However, Stevia does not quite have that same look and taste to it that sugar does.

-- Because of this, we find that it is a lot easier transition for people to move from sugar to Xylitol than it is to Stevia.
+- Because of this, we find that it is a lot easier transition for people to move from sugar to either Xylitol or Erythritol than it is to Stevia.
 Quite simply, your taste buds will adapt more easily.

 - For people who are currently using artificial sweeteners (Equal etc), it is usually an easier transition to Stevia.
 Although those moving from sugar will find our Naturally Sweet Blend very similar, but not identical, to sugar.